Mine Site Greenhouse Gas Mitigation » Mine Site Greenhouse Gas Mitigation

 This multi‐phase project is concerned with the mitigation of mine site greenhouse gases (GHG) and specifically focuses on the development and demonstration of a novel stone dust looping (SDL) process for the abatement of ventilation air methane (VAM).
-The relevant research and development activities are grouped into a multi‐phase program of study comprising:
+The relevant research and development activities of this multi‐phase program of study are:

-· Phase-I (previously reported) - Examination of the performance characteristics of a laboratory‐scale proof of concept SDL prototype under controlled settings;
+- Phase I: Examination of the performance characteristics of a laboratory‐scale proof of concept SDL prototype under controlled settings;

-· Phase-II (this report) - Mine site process integration and bench scale demonstration;
+- Phase II: Mine site process integration and bench scale demonstration;